maryash/maryash.github.io/235/syllabus.md

 ](https://okunhardt.github.io/documents/Installing_WSL.pdf
 ).
 We have had problems in the past with students programming in a native Windows environment at home, and their programs don’t work in the Linux labs and might be incompatible with Gradescope.

-**GRADING**
-14% for each of the six projects (together they are the most important part of your grade) and 16% final exam.

 **SYLLABUS COMPLIANCE**
 Except for changes that substantially affect implementation of the grading policy, this syllabus is a guide for the course and is subject to change.
 In particular, the course schedule on the webpage, including topics, readings and project assignments, is subject to change.
 Any changes will be announced in class and on the course webpage.
 Be sure to check for updates online regularly.